Chievo

 Chievo (4,500 inhabitants) is a frazione of Verona located to the west of the city, around 4 km from the historic city centre, on the shores of the river Adige.

 It is best known for its football team, A.C.
-ChievoVerona, which competes in the second tier of Italian professional football, Serie B.
+ChievoVerona.

 History

 The name came from the Latin "clivium mantici" which means "the hill of the magic wood".
 Pastoral and farming activities date back to pre-Roman Celtic settlers.
 Placed on the shores of the river Adige the early inhabitants established a port, some mills and a water-powered saw on the river.
 Pipin, son of Charles, gifted the entire zone to the monastery of St. Procolo, near S. Zeno in Verona.
 In the 12th century Chievo had a church, a hospital and a stronghold in which Federico Barbarossa spent some nights.
 The Corte Bionde is the best preserved medieval building.
 Around 1450 the entire village was moved about 100 m nearer to the city where the climate was healthier and vegetation more gorgeous.
 The actual parish church with a reliquary was built at that time.
 In 1892 the ten church bells were cast, and are still rung today in the style of the Veronese bellringing art.